 - Handful of cilantro, roughly chopped

-- If you don’t happen to have raw red bell pepper and carrot in your fridge, you could also try chopped cucumber, thinly sliced cabbage, cooked edamame, snow peas, basil leaves, or cubed tofu.
-This dish is super versatile and a great fridge cleaner-outer.
+- If you don’t happen to have raw red bell pepper and carrots, try using chopped cucumber, thinly sliced cabbage, cooked edamame, snow peas, basil leaves, or cubed tofu.

 Penguin Random House Canada sent me a copy of “Fuss Free Vegan” at no charge to review and share a recipe from the book on my website.
 All opinions about this book and the recipes found in the book are my own.
 All images in this post were taken by me and are also my own.